alevani/master_project/README.md

-r -> Increments resrouce's needs by a random number x -> if -t = True, show where each robot have been during the simulation p -> Pause the simulation right-click -> add a robot to the simulation (NOT SUPPORTED ATM) left-click -> spread a random number of point in a 100x100 area around the position of the click
+r -> Increments resrouce's needs by a random number x -> if -t = True, show where each robot have been during the simulation p -> Pause the simulation right-click or click 7 -> add a robot to the simulation left-click -> spread a random number of point in a 100x100 area around the position of the click click 6 -> Remove a robot from the simulation
 ```

 Current status: [Video link](https://www.youtube.com/watch?v=HpS3zuJ1a9I)